-Everyone with the intention of traveling to Saudi Arabia needs to request a visa first.
-Please note that in order to be granted a visa, you need to be in possession of a passport valid for at least six months (or the entire period of your stay, whichever is longer) with two blank visa pages facing each other.
+Anyone intending to travel to Saudi Arabia needs to request a visa first.
+Please note that in order to be granted a visa, you need to be in possession of a passport that is valid for at least six months (or the entire period of your stay, whichever is longer) with two blank visa pages facing each other.

 Saudi Arabia doesn’t recognize dual citizenship, so you should avoid carrying two passports with you at any time.
 For example, US-Saudi nationals have had one of their passports confiscated when it was discovered.
 Please also note that if your passport in any way indicates that you have recently visited Israel, you might be refused a visa to Saudi Arabia or have trouble entering the country.
 However, various travelers and expats have had different experiences with this issue.

 Visa applications should be addressed to the nearest Saudi Embassy or Consulate in your legal country of residence.
 You can check the website of the Saudi Ministry of Foreign Affairs for contact details of all Saudi diplomatic missions abroad.

 In order to be granted a visa you need to fulfill certain requirements, which vary according to the purpose of your visit and possibly your nationality.
 Your Saudi Embassy or Consulate will be able to provide you with detailed information.
 There are various types of visas available to people wishing to visit Saudi Arabia, some of which are listed below.
 At the time of writing, however, visas were only granted to diplomatic visitors and their family members, for business, academic purposes and Muslim pilgrims.
 The Kingdom of Saudi Arabia does not issue tourist visas for leisure travelers.